docelic/amber-introduction/README.md

 Using pipes promotes code reuse and is a nice way to plug various standard or custom functionality in the request serving process without requiring developers to duplicate code or include certain parts of code in every controller action.

 In Amber, the pipes that may need to run for a request are grouped in so-called "pipelines".
-When a request comes in, all pipes in the pipeline associated with the matched route are executed, and as the last step the pipe "[Controller](https://github.com/amberframework/amber/blob/master/src/amber/pipes/controller.cr)" is invoked.
+When a request comes in, all pipes in the pipeline associated with the route that matched are executed, and as the last step the pipe "[Controller](https://github.com/amberframework/amber/blob/master/src/amber/pipes/controller.cr)" is invoked.
 This is currently non-configurable &mdash; the controller pipe is always automatically added and executed as the last pipe in the associated pipeline unless the execution stops in one of the earlier pipes.

 The configuration for pipes, pipelines, and routes is found in `config/routes.cr`.
-This file essentially invokes the same `configure` block that `config/application.cr` does, but since routes configuration is important and can also be lengthy and complex, Amber keeps all routes-related configuration in this separate file.
+This file invokes the same `configure` block that `config/application.cr` does, but since routes configuration is important and can also be lengthy and complex, Amber keeps it in a separate file.

 # Routes, Controller Methods, and Responses<a name="routes__controller_methods__and_responses"></a>